some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Minor Version shall be set to 0xFFFF FFFF; this means that services with any version shall be returned.
-If set to a value different to 0xFFFF FFFF, services with this specific minor version shall be returned only.
+* Minor Version shall be set to 0xFFFF FFFF (=ANY); this means that services with any version shall be returned.

 .. feat_req:: 🎯
+    :id: feat_req_someipsd_1218
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+* If only a Service with a specific minor version needs to be found, the Minor Version shall be set to this specific value.

+.. feat_req:: ⓘ
+    :id: feat_req_someipsd_1224
+    :reqtype: Information
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+* Setting the Minor Version to 0xFFFF FFFF (=ANY) is the common behavior for Find Service entries.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_1222
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+.. rst-class:: compact

+* For regular SOME/IP-SD (i.e. without central registry or similar) any Find Service entry will be answered instantaneously.
+So all TTL values > 0 are equivalent.

+.. feat_req:: ⓘ
     :id: feat_req_someipsd_246
-    :reqtype: Requirement
+    :reqtype: Information
     :security: NO
     :safety: QM
     :satisfies: